highsource/jaxb-tools/CONTRIBUTING.md

 * PR per-Java JDK source/target changes
 * PR per-feature change
 * PRs must be signed by GitHub verified GPG or SSH key
+* PRs must be reviewed and approved by a jaxb-tools Committer

 ## Code Style